openscilab/memor/README.md

 <p align="justify">
 With Memor, users can store their LLM conversation history using an intuitive and structured data format.
 It abstracts user prompts and model responses into a "Session", a sequence of message exchanges.
-In addition to the content, each message include details like decoding temperature and token count.
+In addition to the content, it includes details like decoding temperature and token count of each message.
 Therefore users could create comprehensive and reproducible logs of their interactions.
 Because of the model-agnostic design, users can begin a conversation with one LLM and switch to another keeping the context the same.
-For example, they might use a retrieval-augmented model (like RAG) to gather relevant context for a math problem, and then switch to a model better suited for reasoning to solve it based on the retrieved information presented by Memor.
+For example, they might use a retrieval-augmented model (like RAG) to gather relevant context for a math problem, and then switch to a model better suited for reasoning to solve the problem based on the retrieved information presented by Memor.
 </p>

 <p align="justify">
-Memor also lets users select and share specific parts of past conversations across different models.
+Memor also lets users select, filter, and then share the specific parts of the past conversations across different models.
 This means users are not only able to reproduce and review previous chats through structured logs, but can also flexibly transfer the content of their conversations between LLMs.
 In a nutshell, Memor makes it easy and effective to manage and reuse conversations with large language models.
 </p>
 <table>